Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/google-analytics.md

 # Google Analytics

-Google Analytics is one of the most used web analytics services in the web, it tracks and reports website traffic.
+Google Analytics is one of the most used web analytics services on the web, it tracks and reports website traffic.
 In addition, Google also provides an SDK to gather usage data from iOS and Android apps.